pingcap/tidb-dev-guide/src/contribute-to-tidb/code-style-and-quality-guide.md

 You might mistakenly expect to see a, b, c as the output, but you'll probably see instead is c, c, c.
 This is because each iteration of the loop uses the same instance of the variable v, so each closure shares that single variable.

 This is the same reason which result wrong test when use `t.Parallel()` with range, which is covered in `parallel` section of [write-and-run-unit-tests](../get-started/write-and-run-unit-tests.md)

-### a clone of iteration target value
+### A clone of iteration target value

 Since the loop iterator variable is `a clone of iteration target value`, it may result in logic error if you do not pay attention.
-It can also lead to performance issue compared with `none-index range` loop or `for` loop.
+It can also lead to performance issue compared with `without index` range or `for` loop.

 ```go
 type Item struct {